opennetworkinglab/aether-docs/pronto_deployment_guide/tost_deployment.rst

 Application level
 """""""""""""""""

-- **config_review/config_patchset** tell the pipeline script to read the config for ONOS from a specified gerrit review, instead of the HEAD branch.
+- **GERRIT_CHANGE_NUMBER/GERRIT_PATCHSET_NUMBER**: tell the pipeline script to read the config for aether-pod-configs repo from a specified gerrit review, instead of the HEAD branch.
 It’s good for developer to test its change before merge.
-- **onos_user/onos_password**: used to login ONOS controller **onos_password** is a key which will load the real password from Jenkins Credential system.
+- **onos_user**: used to login ONOS controller
-- **onos_ns**: the namespace we installed the secret file for ONOS, (will refactor in the future).
 - **git_repo/git_server/git_user/git_password_env**: information of git repository, **git_password_env** is a key for Jenkins Credential system.

 Cluster level
 """""""""""""